bbauska/W3Cx-5of5/README.md

 ![](./images/image462.png){width="6.0in"
 height="3.089744094488189in"}

-Let\'s have a look now at the game we developed during the first three modules.
+Let&apos;s have a look now at the game we developed during the first three modules.

-That\'s with a small red squared player that follow the mouse.
+That&apos;s with a small red squared player that follow the mouse.

 We had an animation loop that 60 times/second cleared the canvas, draws the player (the red square), moved the player, following the mouse, and